Esteban Meneses: Uruguay

 In December 2015, Meneses was unveiled as the new head coach for the Uruguayan national team, replacing Pablo Lemoine who had been in charge since 2012.
 Meneses joined the Uruguayan Rugby Union as a direct recommendation from the then Argentine head coach, Daniel Hourcade.
 Meneses would lead Uruguay into a new era, after the union was granted promotion to Tier 2 status, having been a Tier 3 nation since the tiered system had been introduced.

 His first match in charge was against Canada in the inaugural 2016 Americas Rugby Championship, which Canada won 33–17.
 Meneses gained his first victory a week later in São Paulo, defeating Brazil 33–29.
 After narrowly losing to Argentina XV 24–21 in Round 3, Uruguay went back-to-back for the first time under Meneses, defeating Chile 23–20, before knocking over the United States, for the first time since 2002, 29–25, to finish fourth overall.
 Uruguay continued this form into the 2016 South American Rugby Championship "A", winning all three matches to reclaim the South American Rugby Championship title they had lost the previous year to Chile.
 This meant their secured a position in the 2016 Sudamérica Rugby Cup, finishing second behind Argentina, who they had lost to 18–8 in round 2.

-During the 2016 World Rugby Nations Cup, Uruguay struggled to put together a consistent form, after narrowly losing in the opening round to Emerging Italy 26–24 and being completed outranked by eventual champions Romania 40–0 in round 2.
+During the 2016 World Rugby Nations Cup, Uruguay struggled to put together a consistent form, after narrowly losing in the opening round to Emerging Italy 26–24 and being completely outranked by eventual champions Romania 40–0 in round 2.
 Had it not been for a 16–0 victory over Spain in the final round, Uruguay would have finished bottom for the first time since their appearance in 2008.
 The 2016 November test window saw Uruguay tour Europe for their first ever 3-test tour, which saw Uruguay lose all three tests; Germany (24–21), Spain (33–16) and Romania (36–10).

 2017 was an important year for Uruguay, as it was 2019 Rugby World Cup Americas Qualification year for the leading nations in the Americas.
 The year started promising, with an improved Americas Rugby Championship campaign, finishing third with wins over Brazil, Chile and a first win over Canada since 2002.
-However the result in the 2017 South American Rugby Championship "A" was the all important Qualification tournament, and with three successful victories over the participating nations, Brazil, Chile and Paraguay, Uruguay advanced to the Americas Repechage play-offs against Canada.
+However the result in the 2017 South American Rugby Championship "A" was the all-important Qualification tournament, and with three successful victories over the participating nations, Brazil, Chile and Paraguay, Uruguay advanced to the Americas Repechage play-offs against Canada.